mtyzz/auction/README.md

 From the root directory, call `lein run test`.

 ## Upcoming work
-Clojure is not a great way to write command-line tools.
-A different interface, either by an HTTP api or a clojurescript app that can store input state, would be easier to use and allow more input flexibility.

 I was getting some dependency errors when I tried to compile and use clojure.spec that stack overflow tend to come from some outdated deps on my machine.
 Had I time to sort that out, I would have liked to use spec to validate input.